A Project of the Stephens County Foundation

 BEFORE THE PADDLE -- Check-in opens at 7:30 AM at Walker Creek Boat Ramp.
 Plan to arrive at Walker Creek Boat Ramp between 7:30 - 8:15 AM to unload canoes / kayaks and passengers.
-After unloading, drive your car to nearby Tugaloo Bend Heritage Park to park your car.
+After unloading, drive to nearby Tugaloo Bend Heritage Park to park your vehicle.
 A shuttle will take you back to Walker Creek Boat Ramp for the launch.
 (Map to Walker Creek Boat Access)

 WHAT TO BRING